 The project manifests an understanding about the durability of materials in the harsh climate.
 Brick is inherently durable, clay bricks last almost indefinitely.
 They are largely immune to fire, wind borne debris, and temperature fluctuations with their thermal mass helping mitigate heat transfer.
 On a TCO and lifecycle basis, bricks outperform almost every other building material.
 It thus effectively reduces the environmental impact from other systems like air conditioning and heating.

 Selected with the same parameters, every component of the building is high performing, inherent robustness and energy efficiency.
 Consequently, aluminium windows with double glazing are used all around.
 The terrace is insulated with inverted pots overlaid with terracotta tiles.
 The air-conditioning uses variable refrigerant volume based on active monitoring of indoor use.
 LED lighting is used throughout the building.
 Sensors fitted in the bathrooms automatically control the lights based on movement.
 A keyless central security system with digital access further secures the apartments.

 The quality of buildings in the post-independent era has been a source of debate.
 Modernist predilections of design ideals forced the abandonment of traditional craftsmanship in the pursuit of bland simplicity.
 This project therefore seeks to up-end those ideals, fore-going modernity in the pursuit of sustainability, meaning and craftsmanship.
 Within the urban cacophony that permeates all large cities of the world, it is important to create spaces for quiet repose.
 Safdarjang House thus invokes an architectural language that strives to recreate a sense of calm and serenity.

 Photo Credits: Andre Fanthome

-Biltrax Construction Data is tracking 17000+ projects on its technology platform for their Clients.
+Biltrax Construction Data is tracking 20000+ projects on their technology platform for their Clients.
 Visit https:/www.biltrax.com/ or email us at email@example.com to become a subscriber and generate new leads.